ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/fectf23/inception/+page.md

 ]
 ```

-The algorithm the finds the path from A to B:
+The algorithm then finds the path from A to B:

 ```py
 from pathfinding.core.diagonal_movement import DiagonalMovement